mcguinlu/ESH2019/index.md

-# Evidence Synthesis Hackathon 2019 Application - Luke McGuinness
+# Evidence Synthesis Hackathon 2019 Application - Luke A McGuinness

 Thank you for your consideration of my application for ESH2019 in Canberra, Australia.
 Please find below a curated CV in addition to supporting materials for my application.